nixworks/public/news/2007/08/1/README.md

 New Zealand launched its first commercially available biofuel Wednesday.
 The fuel is made up of 90 percent petrol and 10 percent bioethanol made from cows’ milk.

 ### [ The President of the United States George W. Bush orders senior adviser Karl Rove not to testify before a United States Senate committee on the Dismissal of U.S. attorneys controversy. ](/news/2007/08/1/the-president-of-the-united-states-george-w-bush-orders-senior-adviser-karl-rove-not-to-testify-before-a-united-states-senate-committee-on.md)
-_Context: George W. Bush, Karl Rove, President, United States Senate, firings_
+_Context: George W. Bush, Karl Rove, U.S. President, United States Senate, firings_

 ### [ The Bombay Stock Exchange Sensex lost 615 points in a single day becoming the third biggest such crash in its history.](/news/2007/08/1/the-bombay-stock-exchange-sensex-lost-615-points-in-a-single-day-becoming-the-third-biggest-such-crash-in-its-history.md)
 _Context: Bombay Stock Exchange, Sensex_